Ethan-2016/baidu-map-offline/docs/md/en/bm-boundary.md

 # Boundary

-The `BmBoundary` component rendered by and inherits from the` bm-polygon` component.
+The `BmBoundary` component rendered by and inherits from the` bm-offline-polygon` component.

 ## Instance Properties